Continuing Education Courses for Physical Therapists

 Location: On campus (Central Islip, Long Island)

-This introductory spine course is designed to build basic didactic knowledge clinical skills relating to the evaluation and management lumbar spine and pelvic girdle pain.
+This introductory spine course is designed to build basic didactic knowledge clinical skills relating to the evaluation and management of lumbar spine and pelvic girdle pain.
 An overview of the anatomy, arthrokinematics and pathomechanics of the articular, neural, and myofascial structures is included.
 With emphasis on current evidence and APTA Clinical Practice Guidelines, the student will be introduced to common clinical subjective and objective presentations related to specific dysfunctions of the spine and pelvic girdle as per these guidelines.
 Building on this understanding, the course provides ample lab time to equip the student with the basic psychomotor skills necessary to successfully evaluate, classify and treat/manage pain and dysfunction of the lumbar spine and pelvic girdle.
 At the conclusion of this course, students will be able to classify a patient in a general treatment category and manage patients seen in the clinic who present with impairment and functional limitations in the lumbar spine and pelvic girdle.

 DPTN 545 - Ethics-Physical Therapy